kgalli/dev-box-rails/README.md

 ## Introduction

-This project automates the setup of a development environment for working with Ruby on Rails.
+This project automates the setup of a development environment for working with Ruby on Rails and is inspired by the [rails-dev-box](https://github.com/rails/rails-dev-box) created by Xavier Noria.

 ## Requirements